OmniOneID/did-demo-server/README.md

 - **Description**: A scenario where the user submits a Verifiable Presentation (VP) through the app after receiving a VP submission request from the Demo site.

 ## Folder Structure
-Overview of the major folders and docu

-ments in the project directory:
+Overview of the major folders and documents in the project directory:

 ```
 did-demo-server